JackZhouSz/Awesome-Relighting/README.md

 # Awesome-Relighting

 Collection of relighting works.
 Questions and discussions are most welcome!
-Upcoming works will be updated on a regular basis, feel free to contact me to add... :thumbsup:
+Upcoming works will be updated on a regular basis.

 hope you can help with the following:
 - Help with adding any missing papers and their links.